ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_controller_package.md

 # [[ROS] Controller Package](#ros-controller-package)

 The OpenMANIPULATOR-PRO controller provides basic manipulation of OpenMANIPULATOR-PRO.
-You can control DYNAMIXEL of OpenMANIPULATOR-PRO and check states of OpenMANIPULATOR-PRO through [messages](/docs/en/platform/openmanipulator_pro/ros_controller_package/#message-list) of the controller.
+You can control DYNAMIXEL's of OpenMANIPULATOR-PRO and check states of OpenMANIPULATOR-PRO through [messages](/docs/en/platform/openmanipulator_pro/ros_controller_package/#message-list) of the controller.

 **NOTE**: This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.